stechmann/TonUINO/docs/README_EN.md

 TonUINO only functions correctly, when there is the correct (**as in matches the firmware**) set of audio messages on the SD card.
 These are stored in the folders **mp3** and **advert**.

 On macOS it's pretty simple, to create the matching set of audio messages, using the `create_audio_messages.sh` script supplied in this repo.
 It just needs the tools `say` (part of macOS) and `ffmpeg`.
 The later can quickly be installed via Homebrew.
+The script can create english and german audio messages.
+The description down below describes *english*.

 To install Homebrew, open `Terminal.app` and follow the instructions on the [Homebrew](https://brew.sh) website.
 After that, please follow these steps in Terminal: